-Eating more meat, bacon and cheese and less bread, fruit and sweets may help you lose weight, but it may not help lower low-density lipoprotein, or "bad" cholesterol, according to a 2016 review study published in the British Journal of Nutrition.
+Eating more meat, bacon and cheese, and less bread, fruit and sweets may help you lose weight, but it may not help lower low-density lipoprotein, or "bad" cholesterol, according to a 2016 review study published in the British Journal of Nutrition.

 High saturated fat intake on a low-carb diet may explain why LDL cholesterol levels increase.
 These fats are found in high-fat beef and pork products such as bacon, sausage and porterhouse steak; full-fat cheese; and skin-on chicken and turkey.
-Instead of filling your plate with these high-fat meats, go for lean cuts of beef and pork such as sirloin or pork loin; white meat chicken and turkey; eggs; and seafood.
+Instead of filling your plate with these high-fat meats, go for lean cuts of beef and pork such as sirloin or pork loin, white meat chicken and turkey, eggs and seafood.

-Adding fatty fish twice a week to your menu may help lower cholesterol, too.
+Adding fatty fish twice a week to your menu may help lower cholesterol too.
 The omega-3 fats found in salmon, tuna, mackerel and sardines are good for your heart and may help improve your numbers.

 Best Fat Choices

 Like high-fat meats, fats such as butter, cream and lard are also high in saturated fat.
 When you're trying to lower LDL on your low-carb diet, replace those fats with plant-based, low-carb, cholesterol-lowering foods, such as olive oil, sunflower oil, avocados, olives, nuts and seeds.

 While oils are naturally carb-free, nuts, seeds, avocados and olives aren't, but the amount is small.
 A serving of 23 almonds has about 6 grams of carbs and 1/2 cup of hulled sunflower seeds has 14 grams, for example.